dre32722/dre32722.github.io/assets/handsonlabs/installpostman.md

 ## Installation of Postman

 This section will help you deploy the Postman REST Client software that can be used to test the MedRec APIs.
-Follow the steps for your operating system as per https://www.getpostman.com/docs/postman/launching_postman/installation_and_updates
+Follow the steps for your operating system as per [Postman Install Steps](https://www.getpostman.com/docs/postman/launching_postman/installation_and_updates)

 <br>